biagolini/PythonAwsBedrockIntegration/documentation/04_bedrock_agent/04_bedrock_agent.md

 3. Validate different functionalities, such as:
    - **Foundation Model Base Query**: `Who is Michael Jordan?`
    - **Knowledge Base Query**: `Who is Alicia Torrence?`
+   - **Lambda Query**:
-   - **Lambda Query**: `Me entregue o link da página do Wikipedia do Pelé.`
+     - Test the query in Portuguese: `Me entregue o link da página do Wikipedia do Pelé.`
+     - Test the query in English: `Provide me with the link to Pelé's Wikipedia page.`
+     - Observe if the model automatically identifies the language of the request and provides the appropriate page.
+     - If the model cannot determine the desired language, explicitly request the page in a specific language.
+For example:
+       - Portuguese: `Me entregue o link da página do Wikipedia do Pelé em português.`
+       - English: `Provide me with the link to Pelé's Wikipedia page in English.`
+       - Spanish: `Dame el enlace a la página de Wikipedia de Pelé en español.`
+   - **Guardrail Validation Query**: `Who is Michael Phelps?`
-4. If you found issues with Guardrails, you can edit guardrail to check how response changes after its edits.
+4. If you encounter issues with Guardrails, you can edit the guardrail configuration to observe how the response changes after the edits.

 ![Testing the Agent.](./img/bedrock_12.png)